 7.10 At least one third-party audit is required for all Category A projects and Special Consideration projects.
-The audit should be performed at a time specified in the OPIC agreement, and usually within the first three years of receiving OPIC support.
+The audit should be performed at a time specified inafter the OPIC agreement, project has completed construction and usually is within the first three years of receiving OPIC support. its operating phase.
 For certain projects, third-party audits may be required during the construction phase.
 Applicants are required to obtain OPIC approval of the audit scope of work and the selection of third-party auditors.
 The Applicant is responsible for all costs associated with conducting the audit(s).